Esther Pearl Watson

 Esther Pearl Watson (born 1973) is an American cartoonist, author, illustrator, and painter who lives and works in Los Angeles.
 She is best known for Unlovable, a comic about an awkward high school sophomore in the 1980s, inspired by a diary found in a gas station bathroom.
 Watson's work contains themes of personal memory and adolescent angst, drawing upon influences from found media, children's art, folk art, and outsider art.
-She is represented by Vielmetter Los Angeles, Maureen Paley Gallery in London, Webb Gallery in Waxahachie, TX, and Andrew Edlin Gallery in New York City.
+She is represented by Vielmetter Los Angeles, Maureen Paley Gallery in London, Webb Gallery in Waxahachie, Texas, and Andrew Edlin Gallery in New York City.

 Biography

 Esther Pearl Watson was born in 1973 in Frankfurt, Germany.
 She grew up in the suburbs of Dallas, Texas and currently resides in Los Angeles, California.
 In 1995, she earned her Bachelor of Fine Arts from the ArtCenter College of Design in Pasadena, California, followed by a Master of Fine Arts from the California Institute of the Arts in 2012.
 She cites her eccentric upbringing as a source of inspiration for her "memory paintings," explaining that her father built flying saucers on the front lawns of the family's many successive homes.
 She also has worked as a commercial illustrator and children's book author.
 She currently teaches full time at the ArtCenter College of Design.